This article explains how library administrators can configure relations in AODocs

 Related items can be of the same or a different document class within a given library.
-They are displayed in the document’s Properties tab.
-Learn more: Use related items.
+They appear in the document’s Properties tab.
+Learn more: Open related items.

 As a library administrator, you can: